jrcooper91/PyTorch_CNN/Pothole_Finder/README.md

 - `tesla_dashcam.data` is a config file.
 - `tesla_dashcam.names` which are the 3 classes of objects (stoplight, car, potholes) that I am detecting in images.
 - `extract_video.py` takes TeslaCam footage and extracts out the frames in .jpg.
+- `bbox.py` is a Python GUI to define objects and write their coordinates to a file.

 Directory should contain **test**, **train** and **valid** subdirectories containing classification directories and animal images under the main directory.